KyrianU/Jewelry_palace/README.md

 # Bugs

-Bug | Status | Fix/Commit Notes
+Bug | Status | Fix/
 --- | --- | ---
 footer in profile page not expanding to the whole width of the page | ✅ | missing `</div>` tag before the `{% block content %}` in profile.html template
 Carousel images showing as broken links on local & deployed site | ✅ | replaced `<img src="{{ MEDIA_URL }}staticfile>` to `<img src="{% static 'images/staticfile' %}">`
-Newsletter signup link broken |
+Newsletter signup link broken | ✅ | Incorrect code copied from mailchimp